AlexIbasitas/Flixquisite/README.md

-Uploading netflix_pro_demo.mp4…

 <p align="center">
   An expanded platform modeled after Netflix—one that not only delivers captivating content but also provides users with personalized data visualizations and insightful statistics based on their viewing history
 </p>

 <p align="center">